Year 11 Visual Communication and Design Units 1 and 2

 Overview

-In Unit 1 and 2 Visual Communication and Design, you will learn and develop the fundamental skills required to create effective and meaningful design.
+In Unit 1 and 2 Visual Communication and Design, you will learn and develop the fundamental skills required to create effective and meaningful designs across the four design fields: messages, objects, environments and interactive experiences.

 Who is it for?